OffReno/custom-qmk-tidbit-firmware/keymaps/default/README.md

 4. **Stop the Script**:
    - Press TOGGLE_LIFX again to stop

+**Note**:
+- Script only connects to lamp named **"Desk Light"** (ignores other LIFX lamps)
-**Note**: The LIFX control script must be running for the encoder to control the lamp.
-Use the TOGGLE_LIFX switch to start/stop it.
+- Script must be running for encoder to control lamp
+- No terminal window appears - all feedback shown on OLED

 ## 📁 File Structure